The Engagement · 90 days · from $48,000

 A closing Brief; the move itself is the artifact.

 The Engagement runs in two seasons: January through May, and July through November.
+Inquire now to hold a July-season start.

 Pay in full via wire transfer for $45,000 (Solo) or $70,000 (Together).